khimo/khimo.github.io/bli-guides/_ideas/handle-halo-by-custom-macros.md

 ---
-title: Halo configuration with Macros
+title: Halo configuration with macros
 description: Disarm an alarm with the BeoRemote Halo through a macro
 layout: pagetoc
 ---